 “Google has transformed the way our employees interact with technology and collaborate with each other at every level of the organization,” says Dan Beecham, Woolworths Limited CIO.
 “And Google’s technology makes it very easy to do things in a secure way.”

-For Briggs & Stratton, a century-old manufacturer of gas-powered engines and generators, Google Apps offered a way to expand into the consumer market and overhaul antiquated systems that were bogging down productivity, hindering their ability to respond to customers and leaving the company vulnerable to security threats.
+For Briggs & Stratton, a century-old manufacturer of gas-powered engines and generators, G Suite offered a way to expand into the consumer market and overhaul antiquated systems that were bogging down productivity, hindering their ability to respond to customers and leaving the company vulnerable to security threats.

-When I discovered that 15% of our network traffic was consumed by unsecured content storing and sharing and realized that poor communication was leading to inefficiencies, I pushed for a move to Google Apps.
+When I discovered that 15% of our network traffic was consumed by unsecured content storing and sharing and realized that poor communication was leading to inefficiencies, I pushed for a move to G Suite.

-Since making the transition to Google Apps, Briggs & Stratton has not only streamlined its manufacturing and business processes, it’s cracked the consumer market with 40 new models of lawn, garden and outdoor power equipment.
+Since making the transition to G Suite, Briggs & Stratton has not only streamlined its manufacturing and business processes, it’s cracked the consumer market with 40 new models of lawn, garden and outdoor power equipment.

 I knew that switching to Google’s platform would not only fix our communications problems, but help our 3,000 employees be both more innovative and more effective.